eReverter/kindlenotionsync/README.md

 ### Motivation

+I have a terrible memory, so I've developed a habit of constantly highlighting passages and taking notes while reading on Kindle.
+However, simply highlighting and taking notes is not sufficient for me to retain the information.
+I've found that unless I rewrite the passages using my own words and intuition, I struggle to remember anything.

-My memory is terrible, for which I constanly highlight passages and take notes in Kindle.
-But that is not enough, so unless I rewrite them with my own words and intuition I will not remember anything.
-Thus, I always transcript the notes in Notion, and then write the summaries by myself.
-Transcribing the highlights is a tedious task, even if it only requires to copy and paste from Kindle.
-For that, I have programmed this small script to automate it.
+To ensure I truly comprehend and remember the content, I transcribe my Kindle notes into Notion and then write detailed summaries by myself.
+While transcribing the highlights may seem like a simple task, it can actually be quite tedious, even with the copy and paste functionality of Kindle.

+To streamline this process and save time, I have created a small script that automates the transcription of my Kindle highlights into Notion.
+This script eliminates the need for manual copying and pasting, allowing me to focus more on the actual content and analysis.

 ## Installation